 , ready to have more fun than an amphora of monkeys.

-Except after some searching, they discover that they've landed in Pompeii, on August 23, 79 A.D., which means is the day before Mount Vesuvius erupts and Pompeii's streets get re-paved with lava.
+Except after some searching, they discover that they've landed in Pompeii, on August 23, 79 A.D., which means it's the day before Mount Vesuvius erupts and Pompeii's streets get re-paved with lava.
 Donna immediately requests the Doctor's help to organize a mass evacuation and save everyone, but the Doctor claims to be unable to do anything about this: he doesn't say

 "You can't change history, Barbara; not one line